-Optum has a Sentinel Events Committee (SEC) to review Cls identified as having a Quality of Care Concern and that meet Optum's definition of sentinel events.
-Optum Idaho has a Peer Review Committee (PRC) to review Cls identified as having a Quality of Care Concern and that do not meet Optum's definition of sentinel event.
-The SEC and PRC make recommendations for improving patient care and safety, including recommendations that the Provider Quality Specialists conduct site audits and/or record reviews of providers in the Optum Idaho network as well as providers working under an accommodation agreement with Optum Idaho to provide services to members.
-The SEC and PRC may provide providers with written feedback related to observations made as a result of the review of the CI.
+Optum Idaho has a Peer Review Committee (PRC) to review CIs identified as having a Quality of Care Concern.
+The PRC makes recommendations for improving patient care and safety, including recommendations that the Provider Quality Specialists conduct site audits and/or record reviews of providers in the Optum Idaho network as well as providers working under an accommodation agreement with Optum Idaho to provide services to members.
+The PRC may provide providers with written feedback related to observations made as a result of the review of the CI.
 An internal CI Ad-Hoc Committee review is completed within 5 business days from notification of incident.

-Analysis: There were 10 Cls reported during Q3.
+Analysis: There were 9 CIs reported during Q4.
 The turnaround time for Ad-Hoc Committee review within 5 business days from notification of incident was met for all cases.
-The highest number of Cls during Q3 fell in the category of unexpected deaths.
+The highest number of CIs during Q4 fell in the category of suicide attempts (3).

-Barriers: Based on the above analysis, no barriers were identified.
 Opportunities and Interventions: No opportunities for improvement were identified.